evanzhong/safety-maps/README.md

 ### Data Generation

-The data we used for custom routing combines the LA Open Data and the Open Street Map data
+The data we used for custom routing combines the LA Open Data and the Open Street Map data.

 If you want to try using a different set of data, the first step would be to use [OpenStreetMap](openstreetmap.org) and export data directly, if the dataset is small.
 If not, then the [Overpass API](http://www.overpass-api.de/query_form.html) would be a good tool to extract larger blocks of Open Street Mapdata in XML form, given a query with bounds on latitude and longitude.
 The first OpenStreetMap link will still serve as a valuable resource to find the bounding coordinates for the region you wish to test.